dotnet/docs-maui/docs/user-interface/controls/border.md

 - `Content`, of type `IView`, represents the content to display in the border.
 This property is the `ContentProperty` of the `Border` class, and therefore does not need to be explicitly set from XAML.
 - `Padding`, of type `Thickness`, represents the distance between the border and its child element.
 - `StrokeShape`, of type `IShape`, describes the shape of the border.
+This property has a type converter applied to it that can convert a string to its equivalent `IShape`.
 - `Stroke`, of type `Brush`, indicates the brush used to paint the border.
 - `StrokeThickness`, of type `double`, indicates the width of the border.
 The default value of this property is 1.0.
 - `StrokeDashArray`, of type `DoubleCollection`, which represents a collection of `double` values that indicate the pattern of dashes and gaps that make up the border.